Super Bowl XXXVIII halftime show controversy

 The incident was ridiculed both within the United States and abroad, with a number of commentators opining that it was a planned publicity stunt.
 The next week, Timberlake apologized at the Grammy Awards ceremony, saying Jackson's nipple was accidentally exposed and was meant to be covered by a bright red brassiere.
 Some American commentators, including Jackson herself, argued it was being used as a means to distract the public from the ongoing Iraq War.
 The increased regulation of broadcasting raised concerns regarding censorship and free speech in the United States.
 YouTube co-founder Jawed Karim credits the incident with leading to the creation of the video sharing website.
 The incident also made Janet Jackson the most-searched person and term of 2004 and 2005, and it broke the record for "most-searched event over one day."
 It also became the most-watched, recorded, and replayed television moment in TiVo history and "enticed an estimated 35,000 new [TiVo] subscribers to sign up."
 The term "wardrobe malfunction" was coined as a result of the incident, and eventually added to the Merriam-Webster's Collegiate Dictionary.

-In April 2021, celebrity stylist Wayne Scot Lukas claimed that the incident was planned by Timberlake, who sought to upstage his ex-girlfriend Britney Spears' MTV Video Music Awards appearance at which she kissed Madonna.
+In April 2021, celebrity stylist Wayne Scot Lukas claimed that the incident was planned by Timberlake, who sought to upstage his ex-girlfriend Britney Spears's MTV Video Music Awards appearance at which she kissed Madonna.
 This version of events was bolstered by USA Today, which reported in 2018 that Lukas was seen purchasing a sunburst nipple shield the weekend prior to the Super Bowl while allegedly stating to the artist he purchased it from, "OK, watch the halftime show...There's going to be a surprise at the end."
 In 2015, Lukas had stated that he was not aware of what happened with Timberlake.
-In the Hulu documentary Malfunction: The Dressing Down of Janet Jackson, released in November 2021, former Superbowl director Beth McCarthy-Miller and producer Salli Frattini confirmed that Timberlake was informed of the new choreography by Jackson's team 20 minutes before show time after flying into Houston.
+In the Hulu documentary Malfunction: The Dressing Down of Janet Jackson, released in November 2021, former Super Bowl director Beth McCarthy-Miller and producer Salli Frattini confirmed that Timberlake was informed of the new choreography by Jackson's team 20 minutes before show time after flying into Houston.